Mollie Murk & Zachary Burrell in The Turn of the Screw. Photo: Bill Brymer

 If you know almost nothing about the source material, you likely know that it is a ghost story, but director Matt Wallace indulges in very little in the way of special effects.
 Karl Anderson’s scenery is minimal, and the lighting design (Jesse Alford & Lindsay Krupski) is mostly so subtle that we don’t notice the changes, but Laura Ellis’ suggestive sound design does sneak up on us from all directions.

 So the two performances must carry the weight not only of character but of establishing a sense of place and an atmosphere of dread, and they accomplish very effectively.
 Zachary Burrell plays multiple roles; the intimidating and manipulative uncle, the forthright Mrs. Grose, and the insidious and precocious Miles, all of which are rendered with just small changes in one individual costume and well-observed body language and vocal work.
-While Burrell’s a skilled technical performance, Mollie Murk discovers deep wells of emotion that register in mercurial fashion in their wide eyes.
+While Burrell’s is a skilled technical performance, Mollie Murk discovers deep wells of emotion that register in mercurial fashion in their wide eyes.
 The contrast between the two works beautifully to expand the intimacy of the story into notions of illusion, reality, and the supernatural.

 A pre-show recital from Solveig Vespertine Graywaters on violin set an appropriate tone by being intentionally screechy enough to be eerie but not annoying.
 The effect is reinforced by the fact that young Graywaters plays with their back to us on a raised platform.
 Graywaters alternates with Gabrielle Paulin in this task.